Enrique2007s/hangman_game/README.md

 # Deployment

 Successfully deployed to Github.
-Heroku is still a problem.
+Successfully deployed to Heroku.
+Heroku was a nightmare, so much so that I needed help from one of my developer mates.

 # Credits

 ChatGPT for suggestions on various projects to create Copilot in VS Code suggesting code suggestions DeepSeek helped when I got stuck and did not know how to continue.
 Used in areas of doubt such as words_service.py script.
+Furthermore, DeepSeek helped me try to deploy my project to Heroku...
+Unsuccessfuly
-CodeInstitute Linter to confirm all Python code was correct Youtube had a great role in helping me determine how to create the project and what I could be able to accumplish
+CodeInstitute Linter to confirm all Python code was correct Youtube had a great role in helping me determine how to create the project and what I could be able to accumplish wiht just Python

 My mother because she asked me to be included in the README.md.
 She has been a great help in terms or moral support and without her, I would not have been so optimistic in creeating this project

+## Notes
+The project was turned in late.
+The reason for this is because I had no idea how to deploy to Heroku, even with Tutor support, it was difficult to understand what they meant.
+I apologise for this unprofessional action.

+## What I have learnt

+I have learnt that it is always okay to ask for help.
+There is no shame in being unknowledgeable about something, the real shame is in staying unknowledgeable.

+Lastly, in the notes from the assessor, I would like to know if this project had not been turned in late, what grade I would have gotten(pass, merit, or distinction).